katharva01/Extract-linkedin-profiles-from-pdf-into-csv/README.md

 ## Usage

 Here,
-input.pdf is your input file in pdf format & output.csv is name and extension of your desired output file
+"input.pdf" is your input file in pdf format & "output.csv" is name and extension of your desired output file

 ```bash
 python index.py input.pdf output.csv